-- Consulting on the reduction of Air Passenger Duty for domestic flights as proposed by the Interim UK Connectivity Review.
+- Consulting on the reduction of Air Passenger Duty for domestic flights.

 The Climate Change Committee’s analysis shows that 30 percent of the emissions reduction from transport in the period to 2029 is expected to come from behaviour change and demand reduction.
 Such ambitions at a local scale can mean triple figure growth in public transport which may now be difficult to achieve.
 Ambitious walking and cycling plans are already part of future climate plans.
 The only option to fill the gap is to capitalise on the opportunity for greater home working.

 If this can be achieved then the bonus is that large parts of the major long-distance infrastructure investment funds could be refocused on high quality liveable neighbourhoods and safe routes to schools and town and city centres.
 These have the potential to benefit everyone, they have popular support and they can support local jobs and neighbourhood and town centre renewal.